C. Christopher Pittman, M.D.

 Medical Director and Founder of Vein911

-Dr. Pittman has more than 20 years of experience as a non-surgical vein treatment specialist and can treat vein problems anywhere in the body, such as leg veins, hand veins and pelvic veins.
-He has more than 20 years of experience performing minimally invasive, image guided surgery — Vascular and Interventional Radiology.
-He is a fellowship-trained Vascular and Interventional Radiologist and formally educated venous disease expert and vein treatment specialist dedicated to world-class total body diagnosis and treatment of medical and cosmetic vein disorders, such as spider veins and varicose veins, using minimally invasive, image guided endovascular techniques.
+Dr. Pittman has more than 25 years of experience as a non-surgical vein treatment specialist and can treat vein problems anywhere in the body, such as leg veins, hand veins and pelvic veins.
+He has more than 25 years of experience performing minimally invasive, image guided surgery — Vascular and Interventional Radiology.
+He is a fellowship-trained Vascular and Interventional Radiologist and formally educated venous disease expert and vein treatment specialist dedicated to world-class diagnosis and treatment of medical and cosmetic vein disorders, such as spider veins and varicose veins, using minimally invasive, image guided endovascular techniques.

 As a board-certified Vascular and Interventional Radiologist or minimally invasive endovascular surgeon, he is uniquely qualified to treat your vein problems quickly — with little or no discomfort — using no scalpels, incisions or stitches.
 Many vein care practitioners claim minimally invasive surgery expertise with little or no training.
-If your vein specialist doctor does not offer ultrasound-guided sclerotherapy, in many cases, your vein problem will not be treated properly or completely.
+If your vein specialist doctor does not offer ultrasound-guided foam sclerotherapy, in many cases, your vein problem will not be treated properly or completely.

 As a board-certified Diagnostic Radiologist, Dr. Pittman is further uniquely qualified to perform and interpret your ultrasound exam, which is the gold standard for diagnosing vein diseases and also the roadmap for creating your individual and customized vein treatment plan.
 A poorly performed or interpreted ultrasound exam will lead to less than optimal treatment outcomes.
 Many physicians seek further training to perform (RVT and RPhS) and interpret (RPVI) vascular ultrasound exams.
 However, Dr. Pittman is qualified to both perform and interpret medical images by virtue of his training as a Diagnostic Radiologist.
 Radiologists have the most in depth training and experience in the performance and interpretation of medical images.